Hokage-Itachi/Graduation-Project-Management/README.md

 # Graduation-Project-Managerment
 Web application project for Graduation project Management

-This version are config to run on PHP Development Server.
-Temporary, can not run on Xampp Apache.
+This version are able to run on Xampp Apache Server.